-Distribution: Occurring on both sides of the Cascades crest in Washington, but found chiefly on the west side; Alaska south to California, east to Alberta and Idaho.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California, east to Idaho.

 Habitat: Moist woods and swamps in the lower mountains.

 Spreading to erect shrub 2-4 m. tall, the branches angled, usually glabrous.